 My troubleshooting page contains links to repair FAQs, sites, tips, and people who can help you to fix your favorite arcade game or PCB.

 Need help remembering an arcade game from your past?
 You'll most likely find it here.
-Ignore all the rarity information, however.The Great Game Database
+Ignore all the rarity information, however.The Video Arcade Preservation Society (VAPS)

-A collection site showing game owner collections all over the world.The Sega Vector Game Page
+An arcade game collection site showing game owners' collections from all over the world.The Sega Vector Game Page